Skellig Michael

 History of Skellig Michael

 How and when the monastery came into being is not clear.
-Its foundation is most often tentatively attributed to St Fionan a Kerry saint who lived around 500AD, but it is known than from the 6th to the 12th centuries monks lived and worked there.
+Its foundation is most often tentatively attributed to St Fionan, a Kerry saint who lived around 500AD, but there is no evidence for this.
+It is certain that from the late 6th to the 12th centuries monks lived and worked there.

 Precisely why they choose such an inhospitable place, nobody knows.
 There was definitely a taste for the ascetic in early Irish Christianity though, as these lines from a 9th century poem illustrate: